-Grace describes the life of a believer who securely basks in God’s ceaseless loving-kindness –who doesn’t feel the need to conceal even his darkest ways –who knows that everything taking place in this life is for his good and for all other believers too.
+Grace describes the life of a believer who securely basks in God’s unceasing loving-kindness –who doesn’t feel the need to conceal even his most embarrassing ways –who is convinced that everything taking place in this life is good –for him and for all believers.

 There is no fear in love; but perfect love casts out fear, because fear involves punishment, and the one who fears is not perfected in love.
 We love, because He first loved us.
 (1 John 4:18-19)

-Attaining that life of grace depends on comprehending the depths of His love –beyond merely echoing memorized verses.
-The allegory of marriage offers a marvelous exploration into those depths.
+Attaining that life of grace depends on comprehending the depths of His love.
+And the allegory of marriage offers a marvelous exploration into those depths.

 Adam’s plight touches on Jesus’ situation.
 They each lived in the perfect place (Adam in the garden; Jesus in heaven) and each reigned over his kingdom (Adam over all the animals; Jesus over every living creature).
-And each longed for someone who was like-minded, like-bodied and like-hearted to share it all with –because there was none.
+And each longed for someone who was like-minded, like-bodied and like-hearted to share it all with –but none existed.

-To fulfill Adam’s desire, a part of him was sliced off.
+To fulfill Adam’s desire, Eve was made from him.

 The man said, “This is now bone of my bones, And flesh of my flesh; She shall be called Woman, Because she was taken out of Man.”
 For this reason a man shall leave his father and his mother, and be joined to his wife; and they shall become one flesh.
 (Genesis 2:23-24)